 - Achieving a stable calcium/magnesium balance

 The doctor first starts with a detailed background along with appropriate testing.
-After receiving the results, a treatment plan is formulated which may include a mixture of the following:
+After receiving the results, a management plan is formulated which may include a mixture of the following:

 In this condition, inflammation of the colon occurs.
 The involvement is primarily of the large bowel.
 Unlike Crohn's disease, it never affects the full thickness of the bowel, and never the small intestine.